 - Though he is rich but he is kind.
 (Incorrect)

 - Though he is rich, yet he is kind.
 (Correct)

-11. ‘not’ is never used with ‘unless’ as ‘unless’ expresses a condition which is always used in the negative sense.
+11. ‘Not’ is never used with ‘unless’ as ‘unless’ expresses a condition that is always used in the negative sense.